Toolbox for reconstructing quantum theory from rules on information acquisition: Information measure, time evolution and state space

-Thus far, we only gathered that a given time evolution is described by a one-parameter group.
+Thus far, we only gathered that a given time evolution is described by a one-parameter group and, by theorem \ref{thm_surj}, must have $|\det T(\Delta t)|=1$.
 Now, given (\ref{info2}), we are in the position to say quite a bit more.
 The full matrix group leaving (\ref{info2}) invariant is $\mathrm{O}(D_N)$.
 However, a given time evolution is a continuous one-parameter group and must therefore be connected to the identity.
 Hence, $T(\Delta t)\in\SO(D_N)$, $\forall\,T(\Delta t)$.
 Consequently, the group corresponding to any fixed time evolution is a one-parameter subgroup of $\SO(D_N)$.
-If, according to principle \ref{time}, we permit any time evolution of $S$, relative to $O$, which is consistent with our principles, the set of all possible time evolutions $\ct_N$ must likewise be a subgroup of $\SO(D_N)$.
-This topic is thoroughly discussed in the companion articles, where it is shown that the principles imply $\ct_N=\rm{PSU}(2^N)$ for the $D_1=3$ \cite{hw} and $\ct_N=\rm{PSO}(2^N)$ for the $D_1=2$ case \cite{hw2}.
+We also noted before that the set of all possible time evolutions $\ct_N$ is a group thanks to rule \ref{time}.
+It must therefore likewise satisfy $\ct_N\subset\SO(D_N)$.
+This topic is thoroughly discussed in the companion articles, where it is shown that the rules imply $\ct_N=\rm{PSU}(2^N)$ for the $D_1=3$ \cite{hw} and $\ct_N=\rm{PSO}(2^N)$ for the $D_1=2$ case \cite{hw2}.
 Note that $\rm{PSU}(2^N)$ is a proper subgroup of $\rm{SO}(D_N=4^N-1)$ for $N>1$.
 The generators of $\ct_N$ are the set of possible time evolution generators of $S$'s states.